 - Cadmium Yellow Medium (Warm yellow)

 - Titanium Zinc-White (Best white for mixing light tones without getting chalky.)

 You can add a burnt umber or ivory black to mix darker darks, but you can manage without them for a more limited palette if you’re on a budget.

 Here are some of our favorite oil painting sets to get you started:

-- Gamblin’s Artist Oil Colors are vibrant, handmade, professional grade oils that are on the more affordable side of professional paint.
+- Gamblin’s Artist Oil Colors are vibrant, handmade, professional-grade oils that are on the more affordable side of professional paint.
 (Read our full review of Gamblin oil paints.)

 - Old Holland Classic Oil Colors’ highly pigmented high-end paints have been around since 1664 and were used by the old masters!

 - Michael Harding Artist Oil Colors include no fillers in their top-of-the-line oils, so they’re as pigmented as possible.

 - Winton is the best affordable student-quality paint, and this starter kit will get you oil painting right away.
 (Read our full Winton oil paints review.)